 from Washington DC.
 While growing up, Darlette would write songs and always surrounded herself with things musical.
 It is not surprising that she would eventually

 share her passion with the world.
 At one point, she was asked to "lay some tracks" for a local rapper.
 They collaborated and released the songs,

-has released her independent CD, "Whyte Chocolate"
+Darlette released her independent CD, "Whyte Chocolate"

-Also available on June 21,2008, the new singles "I KNOW U WANT IT" and "DONT
+In 2008, she released two singles "I KNOW U WANT IT" and "DONT

-STOP" at CDBaby.com.
+STOP" on CDBaby.com.

 Killer Stilts - Susan Faucon, Pam Parker and Liz Briones are the Dames of Killer Stilts.

 Susan, Pam and Liz are three Divas who "sing, squabble and laugh out loud

 about Beauty, Money, Sex, Love and Conspiracy."
 They "perform a diverse collection of original jazz, funk, blues and pop blended with provocative dialogue, a large dollop of humor and the meaning of life as seen through the eyes of three crazy dames".

 - "composer, playwright, band leader and producer for Killer Stilts - is a